This course requires 2 options.

 Term 2

-The first Solo Performance exam will take place in class time.
+The Solo / Group Performance exam will take place in the Musical Extravaganza.

-We continue to work on The Beatles unit of work and focus on song writing skills to help with the more academic understanding of musical analysis.
+We continue to work on musical elements and features of a particular context and focus on composition skills to help with the more academic understanding of musical analysis.

 Students who read music fluently are extended through theory sessions to suit their level of understanding.